 Doesn’t Accept Climate Crisis Is Real and Caused by Humans

 The Theoria Apophasis host is a climate denier.
-He doesn’t accept that climate science has shown that global warming is happening, caused by humans, and a crisis.
+Setting impossible expectations of proof for climate scientists, he stubbornly denies that global warming is happening, caused by humans, and a crisis.

 Ken Wheeler couldn’t care less about his carbon footprint, because he doesn’t view carbon emissions as a problem.
 So, once again we have to wonder what his motivation is in embracing renewable energy.